 Expectations about pre-service teacher professional behaviour extend to use of social media where there may be a connection to your work or studies.
-Pre-service teachers should consider their conduct in public forums outside the school such as Instagram, Snapchat, TikTok, Facebook, YouTube and Twitter which are easily accessed by children and school students.
-Pre-service teachers are advised to ensure they are not represented inappropriately in social media and that private domains are used for personal interactions using this media.
-Under no circumstances can pre-service teachers make any comment about a school; its staff, children or families; in social media.
+Pre-service teachers should consider their conduct in public forums outside the school such as Instagram, Facebook, TikTok, Instagram, Snapchat YouTube and Twitter, which are easily accessed by children and school students.
+Preservice teachers are advised to ensure they are not represented inappropriately in social media and that private domains are used for personal interactions using this media.
+Under no circumstances can pre-service teachers make any comment about a school/centre; its staff, children or families; in social media.